 Warming fears are the worst scientific scandal in history.
 When people come to know what the truth is, they will feel deceived by science and scientists. — Dr. Kiminori Itoh, physical chemist

 In 2016, Hillary Clinton will win the popular vote by double digits and defeat Donald Trump in an Electoral College landslide (as predicted by multiple pollsters).

 By 2020, so-called experts predicted that Great Britain would be as cold as Siberia (predicted in 2004).
+This did not happen.

 In 2020, the COVID-19 pandemic will result in as many as 2.2 million U.S. deaths.
 The reality?
 The CDC reported 377,883 COVID-related deaths in 2020.
 Sadly, that’s still a lot of deaths, but less than a fifth of what was hysterically predicted.